Badminton World Championships 2026: New Delhi to Host Historic Return After 17 Years

 Written by Reemjhim Kumari

-New Delhi will host the Badminton World Championships in August 2026, marking the event’s return to India after 17 years and to Asia after four.
-The Badminton World Federation (BWF) announced the decision during the closing ceremony of the 2025 Championships in Paris, shortly after India’s men’s doubles pair Satwiksairaj Rankireddy and Chirag Shetty secured a bronze medal.
-In a formal handover, BWF President Khunying Patama Leeswadtrakul, along with French Badminton Federation chief Frank Laurent, transferred the hosting rights to Badminton Association of India (BAI) General Secretary Sanjay Mishra, cementing India’s role as a rising force in global badminton.
+New Delhi will host the Badminton World Championships from August 17 to 23, 2026, at the iconic Indira Gandhi Indoor Stadium.
+This marks the prestigious event’s return to India after 17 years and to Asia after four years (following the 2022 edition in Tokyo).
+The Badminton World Federation (BWF) officially announced the decision during the closing ceremony of the 2025 Championships in Paris, shortly after India’s men’s doubles pair, Satwiksairaj Rankireddy and Chirag Shetty, secured a bronze medal.

 Highlights from the 2025 BWC in Paris